microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 ## Design Objectives and Requirements

 Thanks to the community feedback we compiled a list of objectives and requirements which are addressed in the initial release of the Orchestrator.
-The [Roadmap](###roadmap) section describes the aditional work planned in the upcoming releases.
+The [Roadmap](###roadmap) section describes the additional work planned in the upcoming releases.

-### No Machine Learning or [NLP][6] expertise required
+### No [ML][12] or [NLP][6] expertise required

 In the legacy approach so far in order to train a robust language model a significant expertise and time was required.
 E.g. the chat bot author would be concerned with proper data distributions, data imbalance, feature-level concerns including generation of various synonym lists etc. Without these the final classification results were often poor.
 With the Orchestrator these aspects are of no concern anymore to the developer and the related expertise is also not required in order to create robust language model (see [Evaluation of Orchestrator on SNIPS](###evaluation-of-orchestrator-on-snips) in the advanced topics section for the evaluation results).

 ### Minimal or no model training

 Building a language model requires multiple iterations of adding or removing training examples followed by training the model and evaluation.
 This is often done multiple times and may take days or even weeks.
 When using the [transformer][5] model for the classification task a classification layer (or layers) are added and trained making this process very expensive, time consuming and often requiring GPU.
 To address this we chose an example-based approach instead of adding a classification layer.
 In Orchestrator an example (text example that represents a skill or intent) is represented as a vector of numbers (an embedding) obtained from the transformer model for a given example text.
-During runtime a similarity of the new example is calculated comparing to the existing embeddings that define the model taking waighted average of *K* closest exmamples ([KNN algorithm][9]).
+During runtime a similarity of the new example is calculated comparing to the existing embeddings that define the model taking weighted average of *K* closest examples ([KNN algorithm][9]).
 This approach does not require an exaplicit training step beyond calculating the embeddings for the examples that define the model.
-It takes about 10 milliseconds per example to a change to a model that adds 100 examles will take about 1 sec to "retrain" which is done localy without GPU and no server round-trip required.
+It takes about 10 milliseconds per example to a change to a model that adds 100 examles will take about 1 sec to "retrain" which is done locally without GPU and no server round-trip required.

 ### Local, fast library not a remote service